jerickso/FreeBSDKernelConfigs/README.md

 make installkernel KERNCONF=VMWARE
 ```

-# Building (Way 2)
+### Building (Way 2)
-If you rebuild your kernel often, you can also place the KERNCONF assignment in `/etc/make.conf`:
+If you rebuild your kernel often, it is simpler to place the KERNCONF assignment in `/etc/make.conf`:
 ```make
 KERNCONF=VMWARE
 ```